 - Welding Technology

-Applicants should submit admissions materials three to six months prior to enrollment.
-Decisions on acceptance are made on an eligibility/space available basis and only after the Admissions Office has received the following items:
+Applicants to these programs should submit all required materials three to six months prior to the start of the term.
+Offers of acceptance are made on a space available basis for qualified applicants only after the college has received the following items:

 - An application for admission to NIC and the specific program.